Giving Visit Campus Apply Now Library

 Interview

-Based upon the Grade XII results and Entrance Examination performance, JSW Law will create a “short list” of top students, who will be invited to Thimphu for a personal interview with the faculty.
+Based upon the Grade XII results and Entrance Examination performance, JSW Law will create a “short list” of top students, who will be invited to JSW Law, Pangbisa, Paro for the face-to-face interview.
 The interview will account for 25% of your final score for selection, and will be designed to test:

 • Your abilities evaluated in the previous steps, especially oral and listening comprehension (both English and Dzongkha);